 8. Thirteen unique arts and crafts of Bhutan

 The 13 Bhutanese Arts and Crafts known as the Zorig Chusum is symbolic and rooted in Buddhist philosophy.
-They are; woodwork, stonework, carving, painting, sculpting, wood turning, blacksmithy, ornament making, bamboo work, paper making, tailoring and weaving.
-Pema Lingpa, a treasure finder, introduced these arts and crafts to Bhutan in the 15th century.
+They are; woodwork, stonework, carving, painting, sculpting, wood turning, black smithy, ornament making, bamboo work, paper making, tailoring and weaving.
+Pema Lingpa, a treasure discoverer, introduced these arts and crafts to Bhutan in the 15th century.